alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 )
 ```

-Run your application to send a request to API Notification client.
+Run your application to send a request to the API Notification client.

 [Back to top](/#gov-uk-notify-technical-documentation-python)

 #### template_id

 The ID of the template.
-You can find this by logging into GOV.UK Notify and going to the Templates page.
+You can find this by logging into GOV.UK Notify and going to the _Templates_ page.

 [Back to top](/#gov-uk-notify-technical-documentation-python)